Find Affordable College Courses

 Tucson, AZ

 You’ll be in good company if you decide to attend University of Arizona.
 It ranked #4 on our 2023 Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Southwest Region list.
-University of Arizona is a fairly large public school located in the large city of Tucson.
+University of Arizona is a very large public school located in the large city of Tucson.

 About 43% of the students majoring in film at the school are women while 57% are male.